malcolmsparks/modularity-book/manuscript/intro.md

 Side-effects, in computer systems, are unexpected behaviours that are caused by the breakdown of the abstraction we are using to instruct the computer.
-They are 'holes' in logical façade we erect to avoid dealing with the low-level implementation details of a computer.
+They punch 'holes' through logical façades we erect to protect us from considering the low-level implementation details of a computer.

 Side-effects imply the existence of 'hidden' edges in our graph, ones that have no respect for the boundaries we draw between our clusters and